bbalet/jorani/README.md

 * Update the end of <code>/application/config/email.php</code> with your e-mails settings.
 * Update the end of <code>/application/config/config.php</code> if you want to change the default behaviour.
 * It is recommended to change the private and public RSA keys (in <code>assets/keys</code>).
-* Non working days (weekends and day offs) can be defined on a contract so as to automatically calculate the duration of a leave and to display them in the calendar.

 ## What's next ?